 NJ Licensed Water and Wastewater Operators: 6.5 TCHs (Approval #01-012002-30)

 NJ Health Officers & Registered Environmental Health Specialists: Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-CEs for PFAS: Background, Issues, and Treatment Technologies are still pending.
+Participants who complete this course will be awarded 5.75 CEs.

 NJ Professional Engineers: 6.5 Continuing Professional Competency (CPC) credits